 But the clock is ticking, and I know that soon enough my pile will be swamped with the fall harvest of leaves – all that cast-off carbon is almost too much of a good thing, though not quite, provided it’s leavened with a supply of nitrogen-rich greens.

 I plan to use this borrowed time to layer my nascent pile with a rich mix of starter material and to stockpile more fodder, both hot green fuel and light, airy tinder to help it ignite.
 I’ve brought home another bag of shredded office paper and set it beside a plastic washtub full of fresh green seaweed gathered from the seashore the day before.
-A harvest moon and hurricane that stayed far offshore had whipped up high waves and tides, leaving behind a thick crop of seaweed.
+A harvest moon and hurricane that stayed offshore had whipped up high waves and tides, leaving behind a thick crop of seaweed.
 I’m saddened to see the carapaces of a clutch of baby horseshoe crabs, but am glad to have their pale green shells to add to my pile.
-I also have a brimming bucket of scraps from my kitchen, and my neighbor’s ash can of food scraps is stuff full.
-I’ve ladled a few shovelfuls of llama beans across my pile, but still have plenty more of the pelleted poop to sprinkle into the mix as well.
+I also have a brimming bucket of scraps from my kitchen, and my neighbor’s ash can of food waste is stuffed full as well.
+I’ve ladled a few shovelfuls of leftover llama beans across my pile, but still have plenty more of the pelleted poop to sprinkle into the mix.

 I haul the mower out of the shed and park it in the sun to warm the metal casing.
 It seems to start better this way.
 The lawn has grown lush and tangly in the fall growing season, and I want to cut it to add fresh green clippings to my pile, to chop up the first fallen leaves and to have the grass short for when the full measure of leaves finally do begin to fall.
 It’s much easier to rake and blow leaves that way.